We completed our PADI Advanced Open Water Scuba Diving in Puerto Galera, Philippines!

 Maximum Depth:18m Skill Level: Novice

 Dive just off the Sabang Beach.
-Offers a large wall starting at Sabang Point nurtures a riot of soft and hard corals bursting with Colors.
-Sea snakes, octopus and eels, sea turtles and electric cuttlefish and blue spotted stingrays that sit on the sandy bottom.
+It offers a large wall starting at Sabang Point nurtures a riot of soft and hard corals bursting with Colors.
+Sea snakes, octopus and eels, sea turtles and electric cuttlefish and blue-spotted stingrays that sit on the sandy bottom.

 Maximum Depth:22m Skill Level Novice

 6-10 minutes sailing time in a speedboat from Sabang Beach.
 Monkey Beach has a gentle slope with many different kinds of corals, there is also a small wreck of a sailboat in this area.

 Have you every been diving at Puerto Galera?